Robotics at NSF

 Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) - America's Seed Fund

-America's Seed Fund powered by NSF helps startups and small businesses transform their ideas into marketable products and services, with focus on high-risk, high-impact technologies, including robotics, that show promise but whose success has not yet been validated.
+America's Seed Fund helps startups and small businesses transform their ideas into marketable products and services, with focus on high-risk, high-impact technologies, including robotics, that show promise but whose success has not yet been validated.

 Smart and Connected Health (SCH)